JMPerez/jmperez.github.com/_posts/2010-09-18-tutorial-how-to-implement-bigpipe-using-asp-net-mvc-part-1.md

 description: First part of the tutorial to implement Facebook's BigPipe using ASP.Net MVC.
 BigPipe improves pages loading time dividing them into regions that are generated on the server concurrently.
+excerpt: Frist part of the tutorial to Build Facebook's BigPipe using C#.
+Source code to make pagelets and achieve delayed parallel execution in an ASP.Net MVC website.
 tags:
   - bigpipe
   - facebook